pearhk/SteamBot-Idle/README.md

 **Double Note:** This is not error-proof, testing for me is limited to about once a week, but the program *should* be able trade and craft for every idle you have. (for me, it handled 100 alts with 2 program restarts) If you see several warnings or errors in log during a trade, the program should continue unimpeded, the bot will simply retry the trade.
 If an error causes the bot to stop, restarting the program should still work.
 Be sure to make note of any errors though, and if you can track the source, feel free to offer up a fix.

 ***New Feature*** -
-Bot now accepts commands via bot manager console (Only for threaded mode only.
-Processes needs extra work) "exec (X) (Y)" where X = the username or index of the bot and Y = your custom command to execute.
+Bot now accepts custom commands via bot manager console.
+I will use this to add easier interaction and item management with the hub.
+"exec (X) (Y)" where X = the username or index of the bot and Y = your custom command to execute.
 Your command can include spaces and be as long as you want.
-Handle the command by overriding UserHandler.OnBotCommand
+Handle the command by overriding the correct userhandler's `OnBotCommand`.

 Planning to add soon:
  - Backpack count management (basic implementation in use though untested, needs smarter tracking still)